Avanade/Beef/src/Beef.Events/README.md

 ### Constraints

-The following run-time constraints exist:
+The following runtime constraints exist:

 - Given the required resiliency retry requirements within this trigger it is unable to be executed on an Azure consumption plan; i.e. must be **always-on**.
 - The invoked function can only accept a single `EventData` parameter; i.e. arrays are **not** supported.